jorgen228/codeProjects/README.md

 Smaller projects:

-Leads tracker: Use me as a chrome extention to track leads for potential clients, or customers on the web that could be of interest to your buissness.This tracker will help you save.
+Leads tracker: Use me as a chrome extention to track leads for potential clients, or customers on the web that could be of interest to your buissness.
+This tracker will help you save URLs to pick up for later reaserch and possible coustemers profiles.

 Responsive_pricing-cards: Showcase of supbscription-pricing-cards.